TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

 --------

 The :class:`ttk.Combobox` widget combines a text field with a pop-down list of values.
-This widget is a subclass of :class:`Entry`.
+This widget is a subkundi of :class:`Entry`.

-Besides the methods inherited from :class:`Widget`: :meth:`Widget.cget`, :meth:`Widget.configure`, :meth:`Widget.identify`, :meth:`Widget.instate`
+Besides the methods inherited kutoka :class:`Widget`: :meth:`Widget.cget`, :meth:`Widget.configure`, :meth:`Widget.identify`, :meth:`Widget.instate`
-and :meth:`Widget.state`, and the following inherited from :class:`Entry`:
+and :meth:`Widget.state`, and the following inherited kutoka :class:`Entry`:
 :meth:`Entry.bbox`, :meth:`Entry.delete`, :meth:`Entry.icursor`,
 :meth:`Entry.index`, :meth:`Entry.insert`, :meth:`Entry.selection`,
 :meth:`Entry.xview`, it has some other methods, described at